nodejs/nodejs.dev/src/documentation/0030-node-process-nexttick/index.md

 category: learn
 ---

-As you try to understand the Node.js event loop, one important part of it is `process.nextTick()`.
+As you trying to understand the Node.js event loop? , one important part of it is `process.nextTick()`.

 Every time the event loop takes a full trip, we call it a tick.